Frequently Asked Questions

 The classes, campus housing, and meals during the program are free.
 You will need to bring personal spending money for any other needs during the program.

-All OTE students will be enrolled in English, Math, Oral Communication/Contemporary Social Issues, the BC 101 Seminar, and Science Exploratory Workshops.
-Maximum of two courses (6 credits) can be counted for college credit at Boston College.
+All OTE students will be enrolled in English, Math, Interpersonal Communication and the BC 101 Seminar in the summer.
+These (6 credits) can be counted for college credit at Boston College.
+Additionally, students will take a one-credit Student Success Seminar in the fall.

 Each Saturday, all students will take trips planned by the staff to various points of interest in the Greater Boston area.
 In previous years, activities included the Boston Duck tour, a tour of Fenway Park, Martha’s Vineyard, the Boston Food Bank, Six Flags New England, bowling, etc. Students have also organized talent shows, parties, sports tournaments, and more.
 These trips and activities are important in building community, developing friendships, and gaining exposure to the New England area.